Purdue-SoCET/RISCVBusiness/docs/src/hpms/hpm_overview.md

 - A one-cycle delayed register samples the miss signal (`miss_q`).
 - The falling edge is detected as `miss_q & ~miss_now` and generates a single-cycle pulse fed into the `hpm_inc[]` array.

-This approach yields one count per miss event (discrete miss counting), which is the metric software engineers expect when reporting miss rates.
+This approach yields one count per miss event (discrete miss counting).

 ## Privilege, Sampling, and Atomicity